Building Steady Relationships In Unsteady Seasons

 • Cognitive Behavioral Therapy (CBT)

-• I walk alongside emerging adults, men, and couples navigating meaningful seasons of growth and change:
+• I walk alongside couples, men, and emerging adults navigating meaningful seasons of growth and change:

 • Couples – Whether you’re preparing for marriage, working through conflict, or wanting to strengthen your connection, I help couples build trust, improve communication, and create a relationship that feels steady and fulfilling.